ABOUT THE COACHES AT CHEYENNE FENCING DENVER

 She founded this fencing club the Cheyenne Fencing Society and Modern Pentathlon Center of Denver in Denver, Colorado.
 Cheris has authored Fencing: Steps to Success (2002).

 Cheyenne is pleased to announce the return of the ‘Guru’ of Modern Pentathlon, as Head Coach.
-Janis will be running special clinics for our Athletes.
+Janis will be running special clinics our Denver fencing club and the OTC for our Athletes.

 Janusz is a Polish modern pentathlete, Olympic champion and several times world champion.
 He came to the US from Poland in 1985.
 He coached the US National team then in 1995 he became head coach at Cheyenne Fencing Society and Modern Pentathlon Center but left in 2004 to become full time Head Coach for Team USA at the Olympic Training Center.